Ahmed-AKROUT/gke-terraform/README.md

 kubectl get svc
 ```

-a service will be created with type load balancer it allow to check your deployment
+A `LoadBalancer` service will be created, allowing you to access your deployment externally.